 */

-Once this folder is created and the stylesheet is setup you will need to activate this child theme.
-Once activated, your WordPress Website will run off of both your child theme and primary themes core.
-Within the stylesheet you can either add new styles or make changes to existing styles located under the primary themes stylesheet.
-To force override simply add “!important;” after each class call.
-This will ensure the style will be used oppose to the primary themes stylesheet.
+Once this folder is created and the stylesheet is set you need to activate this child theme.
+Once activated, your WordPress Website will run off your child theme AND primary theme core.
+Within the stylesheet, you can update styles and they will overwrite existing styles located under the primary themes stylesheet.
+You may have to force override by adding “!important;” after each class call.
+This will ensure the style will be used instead of the style listed on the primary themes stylesheet.

-You can also use a child theme for raw plugin or template php files.
+You can also use a child theme for raw plugins or template php files.
 For example, say you wish to remove the pagination to your single.php theme file.
-If you copy and paste this file into your child theme folder, your theme will run off of this file instead of the primary themes file.
+If you copy and paste this file into your child’s theme folder, your theme will run off of this file instead of the primary theme file.
 Any adjustments made here will override the main themes template file.

-As you will see, making modifications within your child theme will allow you to make adjustments to files and still allow you to update your theme.
-This is a great way to keep things organized and maintain your primary themes core functions.
+As you will see, making modifications within your child’s theme will allow you to make adjustments to files and still allow you to update your theme.
+This is a great way to organize and maintain your primary theme’s core functions.